fwupd/fwupd/plugins/scsi/README.md

 ## External Interface Access

-This plugin requires only reading from sysfs.
+This plugin requires only reading from sysfs for enumeration, but requires using a `sg_io ioctl` for UFS updates.